ooichianni/Intel_SD_Training/Readme_sd_training.md

 Explanation from training video:
 -The output(Q) of dff_const2 will always HIGH, so the optimisation can be done on this dff
 ![Picture21](https://user-images.githubusercontent.com/118953915/206746020-43e47618-a922-4115-b63a-bcebf485a17d.png)
 Here is the waveform for dff_const1.v:
+ -Wait for next clock edge
 ![Picture22](https://user-images.githubusercontent.com/118953915/206746024-a3782b6f-3fd0-4ec8-806e-c142dc6757af.png)
 Here is the waveform for dff_const2.v:
 -Output always HIGH